lmriccardo/libcnet/Note.md

 #### UDP PACKETS

 - [x] UDP Packet (Header + Payload)
+- [x] Update the crafter for UDP
+- [x] Update the sender to UDP
 - [?]
-Update the crafter for UDP
+Fragmenter for UDP Packets (not 100% sure it is the correct way)
 - [?]
-Update the sender to UDP
-- [?]
-Fragmenter for UDP Packets (not 100% sure it is the correct way)
-- [ ] Sender must also consider the UDP Pseudo-header when computing the checksum
+Sender must also consider the UDP Pseudo-header when computing the checksum
+- [x] Write a simple example on Udp packets

 #### TCP PACKETS